FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 Next, we will take a deeper look at the provided Email Verification template.
 We will modify this template to prepare it for use in our production application.
 To begin, click the blue **Edit** icon for the Email Verification template.
 This is the Edit Email Template page.

-{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Edit-Templates.jpg" alt="Email Templates in FusionAuth Edit Templates" class="mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Edit-Templates.jpg" alt="Email Templates in FusionAuth Edit Templates" class="full" figure=false %}

 On the top section labeled **Base Information** you will see the **Template Id**.
 This value is used by the Email APIs during integration and cannot be changed.
 The remainder of the fields in this section may be modified.
 The **Default Subject** and the **Default From Name** fields are marked with a code symbol indicating they may utilize replacement variables.